The Trojans open a three-game series at Wake Forest on Fridady, Feb, 24.

-Matt Curtis begins his third season with the Trojans in 2016 and his first as the program's associate head coach.
+Matt Curtis begins his fourth season with the Trojans in 2017 and his second as the program's associate head coach.

 Prior to coming to Troy, Curtis was the head coach at Cal State Northridge from 2011-13, where he helped turn around the Matador program, leading them to a fourth place finish in the Big West.
 With a record of 15-12 and an overall record of 31-26, 2013 marked the program's best record since 2002.
 That mark was achieved on a non-conference schedule that was ranked the eighth-toughest in the country.
 The team's conference finish last season was the program's second-highest finish since joining the Big West.